maxhodak/keras-molecules/README.md

 - `sample.py` is useful for just testing the autoencoder.
 - `sample_latent.py` will yield the value of the `Dense(292)` tensor that is the informational bottleneck in the model for visualization or analysis.

 Note that when using `sample_latent.py`, the `--visualize` flag will use PCA and t-SNE to fit a manifold using the implementations of those algorithms found in scikit-learn, which tend to fall over on even medium sized datasets.
-It's recommended to simply get the latent represetation from that script and then use something else to visualize it.
+It's recommended to simply get the latent representation from that script and then use something else to visualize it.

 Example (using [bh_tsne](https://github.com/lvdmaaten/bhtsne)):